 will lead to a one-sentence moral matching the current concept discussed in class.

-May be done verbally instead. back to top
+May be done verbally instead.

 - Think-Pair-Share – Students share and compare possible answers to a question with a partner before addressing the larger class.

 - Pair-Share-Repeat – After a pair-share experience, ask students to find a new partner and debrief the wisdom of the old partnership to this new partner.

 - Teach-OK – The instructor briefly explains a concept.
 The teacher then says "teach!", and the students respond "OK!".
 Students then form pairs and take turns re-teaching the concept to one another.

 - Wisdom of Another – After any individual brainstorm or creative activity, partner students up to share their results.
 Then, call for volunteers of students who found their partner's work to be interesting or exemplary.
 Students are sometimes more willing to share in plenary the work of fellow students than their own work.

 - Human Flashcards – Students take turns calling out terms they were expected to memorize, and demand an answer from their partner.